numpy/numpy/doc/source/user/absolute_beginners.rst

   import numpy as np

-(We shorten "numpy" to "np" in order to save time and also to keep code standardized so that anyone working with your code can easily understand and run it.)
+(We shorten ``numpy`` to ``np`` in order to save time and also to keep code standardized so that anyone working with your code can easily understand and run it.)

 What’s the difference between a Python list and a NumPy array?
 --------------------------------------------------------------

-NumPy gives you an enormous range of fast and efficient numerically-related options.
+NumPy gives you an enormous range of fast and efficient ways of creating arrays and manipulating numerical data inside them.
 While a Python list can contain different data types within a single list, all of the elements in a NumPy array should be homogenous.
-The mathematical operations that are meant to be performed on arrays wouldn't be possible if the arrays weren't homogenous.
+The mathematical operations that are meant to be performed on arrays would be extremely inefficient if the arrays weren't homogenous.

 **Why use NumPy?**